wearefine/fae/docs/tutorials/conditional_validations.md

 ### Update Judge

-Update Judge so that judge loads your custom `EachValidtor` on the FE.
+Update Judge so that judge loads your custom `EachValidtor` on the FE in a file name like 'validator.js'

 ```javascript
 var Validator = {